-We’d say there’s never a bad time to visit Amsterdam, but we can imagine it’s hard to take an entire year off to travel to Amsterdam.
-So we’ve make a list of activities and interests and their prime period for visiting the capital of The Netherlands.
+We’d say there’s never a bad time to visit Amsterdam, but it’s hard to take an entire year off to travel to Amsterdam.
+So we made a list of activities and interests and their prime period for visiting the capital of The Netherlands.

 If you’re going to Amsterdam to enjoy the sights and to experience the Amsterdam lifestyle, we recommend you to avoid the high season.
 Try to be here from November to mid-December and again from mid-January to the end of February.